Voltage and Current Source

 Series RLC Circuit

 Resonance in Series RLC Circuit

-• When a current flows in a inductor ,energy is stored in magnetic field.
+- When a current flows in an inductor, energy gets stored in magnetic field.

-• When a capacitor is charged, energy is stored in electric field.
+- When a capacitor is charged, energy gets stored in static electric field.

 Variation in Inductive Reactance and Capacitive Reactance with Frequency